 The Community Access Team provides support to people with long term and chronic mental health problems, assisting them to reconnect with their communities and access leisure, hobbies, education, training and volunteering.

-The team provide one-to-one support as well as group activities including social groups, wellbeing groups and craft/activity groups.
-The team also provide preventative workshops/drop-in in the community.
+The team also provides one-to-one support as well as social and activity groups.

 Following a referral to the Community Access Team, you will be allocated a keyworker who will meet with you and the person who has referred you, if appropriate.